Your ice fishing dreams come true in Ontario

-The pleasant dilemma of ice fishing in the Trillium Province is that you will find so many staggering options: it is often difficult to decide where to go and what to catch.
+The pleasant dilemma of ice fishing in Ontario is that you will find so many staggering options: it is often difficult to decide where to go and what to catch.

 You will even chuckle finding yourself whispering in hushed tones, so as not to disturb the tranquility and serenity.
 Until that is, you hook into a giant lake trout, walleye, northern pike, whitefish, speckled trout, rainbow trout, splake, black crappie or yellow perch and your rod buckles over and your line screams away.
 The rush of excitement is pure exhilaration.